conorfabian/LeetCode/0242-valid-anagram/README.md

 Build character frequency maps (hash maps) for both strings, then compare them for equality.
 If the frequency counts match for all characters, the strings are anagrams.
+Time complexity is O(n) where n is the common length of string s and t.

 <h2><a href="https://leetcode.com/problems/valid-anagram">242.
 Valid Anagram</a></h2><h3>Easy</h3><hr><p>Given two strings <code>s</code> and <code>t</code>, return <code>true</code> if <code>t</code> is an <span data-keyword="anagram">anagram</span> of <code>s</code>, and <code>false</code> otherwise.</p>